 I'm always working to make a better ukulele.
-There are some elements of the design that I usually keep on every ukulele so that I have an idea of what any modifications have caused.
+There are some elements of the design that I usually keep on every ukulele so that I have an idea of what new modifications have caused.
 Sometimes I'm looking for a stronger voice that will hold up under aggressive strumming.
 Sometimes I'm looking to see what any subtle changes to the bracing will create.
-Often I'm looking to see what combinations of tone woods will do to the voice of the ukulele.
+Often I'm looking to see what combinations of tone woods will do to the voice of my ukuleles.
 But it's hard for me to take a purely scientific approach to experimentation mostly because life's too short for me to try to control just one variable at a time.
 I don't think I could make two identical instruments if I wanted to anyway, which I don't.
 I'd like every ukulele I make to have its own personality.
+Kamala has that.

-Some other specs: obeche neck, ebony bindings, fingerboard and bridge, aluminum fret markers, Gotoh UPT 4:1 tuners with ebony buttons, side grained wood rosette, bone nut and saddle. $2200 + tax.
+Some other specs: obeche neck, ebony bindings, fingerboard and bridge, aluminum fret markers, Gotoh UPT 4:1 tuners with ebony buttons, side grained wood rosette, bone nut and saddle. $2900 + shipping and tax if applicable.